Key Technical Points of Cleanliness Testing in Cell Culture Rooms

 Wipe irregular surfaces with sterile swabs, then count after elution.

+III.
 Physical Parameter Testing

 Scan for leaks using photometer method per national standards.

-Airflow & velocity
+2. Airflow & Velocity

 Verify unidirectional flow uniformity; measure key areas with a thermal anemometer.